tillgrallert/51810-alles-nur-spielerei/pages/about.md

 ## Kollegialität und großzügiges Denken

-> Generous Thinking \[begins\] by proposing that rooting the humanities in generosity, and in particular in the practices of thinking *with* rather than reflexively *against* both the people and the materials with which we work, might invite more productive relationships and conversations not just among scholars but between scholars and the surrounding community. - Kathleen Fitzpatrick
+> Generous Thinking \[begins\] by proposing that rooting the humanities in generosity, and in particular in the practices of thinking *with* rather than reflexively *against* both the people and the materials with which we work, might invite more productive relationships and conversations not just among scholars but between scholars and the surrounding community. [@Fitzpatrick2016GenerousThinking]

 Wir halten Sie zu großzügigem Denken und kollegialen Verhalten an.
 Begreifen Sie sich untereinander als Gleichrangige (*peers*), lassen Sie sich aufeindander, Ihre Ideen, Anmerkungen etc. ein.
 Hören Sie zu und versuchen Sie Verbindungen zu Ihrer eigenen Arbeit, zu Disziplinen, Theoriegebäuden, methodischen Ansätzen zu entwickeln in die Gruppe zurückzugeben.